richardturnnidge/3dmaze/README.md

 Move around the maze with Left, Right and Up arrows.
 Collect as many coins as you can before finding the exit.

-No timers of energy running out, just find the wa out.
+No timers or energy running out, just find the way out.

 No, there is not a monster!